 37% of people in state and federal prisons have been diagnosed with a mental illness

-Mass Incarceration is
+Mass incarceration is ineffective

 At least